-Otherwise-privileged communications do not lose their confidentiality within a corporation merely by being shared with or between nonmanagement employees.
+Otherwise-privileged communications do not lose their confidentiality within a corporation merely by being shared with or between non-management employees.
 However, wider dissemination greatly increases the risk that persons will disclose the information or that it will otherwise be seen to have lost its confidential character.
-Further, the corporation must carefully ensure that the persons receiving the information have an interest in obtaining it.
-If the distribution is to persons who have no apparent need to know, a court is more likely to find that the necessary confidentiality was not maintained and that privilege has been waived.
+Further, the corporation should ensure that the persons receiving the information have an interest in obtaining it.
+If the distribution is to persons who have no apparent need to know, a court is more likely to find that the necessary confidentiality was not maintained and that the privilege has been waived.

 Legal advice and other privileged information contained in the minutes from a meeting of the board of directors are subject to privilege: CKUA Radio Foundation v Hinchliffe (1999, ABQB).
-That portion which contains the privileged communication should be explicitly deleted from the producible document.
+The portion that contains the privileged communication should usually be explicitly deleted from the producible document.